codelissian/HRMS-web/replit.md

 ## Overview

 OneHR is a comprehensive Human Resource Management System built as a full-stack web application.
-It provides role-based access control for managing employees, departments, leave requests, and organizational operations.
-The system supports multiple user roles including system administrators, organization administrators, HR managers, and employees, each with specific permissions and capabilities.
+It provides role-based access control for managing employees, departments, leave requests, and organisational operations.
+The system supports multiple user roles including system administrators, organisation administrators, HR managers, and employees, each with specific permissions and capabilities.

 The application follows a modern full-stack architecture with a React frontend and Express backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.
-It's designed to handle multi-tenant organizations with proper isolation and security.
+It's designed to handle multi-tenant organisations with proper isolation and security.

 ## User Preferences